petrstepanov/root-eclipse/README.md

 If using other linux distribution, refer to the [list of the ROOT dependencies](https://root.cern/install/dependencies/) which I updated and tested on the most popular recent Linux distributions.

-Above scripts locate the latest ROOT and Geant versions on the CERN servers, download the framework source code to corresponding `~/Source/` folder, satisfy the dependencies, build the ROOT framework with debug symbols with the most common options turned on, install binaries in `~/Applications/` folder and set up necessary environment variables.
+Above scripts locate the latest ROOT version on the CERN servers, download the framework source code to corresponding `~/Source/` folder, satisfy the dependencies, build the ROOT framework with debug symbols and most common options turned on, install ROOT binaries under `~/Applications/` folder and set up necessary environment variables.

-Feel free to reach out to [Petr Stepanov](https://github.com/petrstepanov/) with respect to any issues with the script (or open an Issue in corresponding GitHub repo).
+Feel free to [reach out to me](https://petrstepanov.com/) with respect to any issues with the script (or open an Issue in corresponding GitHub repo).
 Find more information about compilation of CERN ROOT from source [here](https://root.cern/install/build_from_source/).

 ## CMake approach
 CMake option comes with benefits.
 CMake can automatically generate cross-platform makefiles, detect external libraries.
 In particular CMake can pcreate a project structure that can be later opened in IDE of your choice (Eclipse, Visual Studio,…).
 Then you can enjoy such features like code autocompletion, hilighting and debugging.

 ### Setting up Eclipse project

 First, install Eclipse IDE.
 This process is documented in the [Chapter 6 of my dissertation, pp. 87](https://petrstepanov.com/static/petr-stepanov-dissertation-latest.pdf).
-Make sure to increase Eclipse heap and indexer cache limits.
+Make sure to increase Eclipse heap and indexer cache limits because CERN ROOT is a rather resourceful framework.

 Next, check out the Git repository into the desired location on your computer.
 I usually keep most of the Git repositories in `~/Development` folder.
 First we check out the Git repository.
 ```